zachwe/tortoise-tts/README.md

 If you're looking to access your copy of TorToiSe from outside your local network, pass `--share` into the command (for example, `python app.py --share`).
 You'll get a temporary gradio link to use.

+### Generate

-You'll be presented with a bunch of options, but do not be overwhelmed, as most of the defaults are sane, but below are a rough explanation on which input does what:
+You'll be presented with a bunch of options in the default `Generate` tab, but do not be overwhelmed, as most of the defaults are sane, but below are a rough explanation on which input does what:
 * `Prompt`: text you want to be read.
 You wrap text in `[brackets]` for "prompt engineering", where it'll affect the output, but those words won't actually be read.
 * `Line Delimiter`: String to split the prompt into pieces.
 The stitched clip will be stored as `combined.wav`
 	- Setting this to `\n` will generate each line as one clip before stitching it.
 Leave blank to disable this.